aleffmoura/DistributedAuctionSystem/README.md

-# Distributed Car Auction Platform
+ï»¿# Distributed Car Auction Platform

 ## Overview
 This project is a **technical challenge implementation** of a distributed auction system spanning **US-East** and **EU-West** regions.